 Q. What is screened compost?

 A. Screened compost consists of leaves that break down (decompose) over a period of months.
-Grass clippings may be added to some compost to enhance decomposition.
-After autumn leaves deposited at our recycling facilities, they are turned weekly and and are broken down by May/June into a black, crumbly soil amendment known as compost.
+After autumn leaves are deposited at our recycling facilities, they are turned weekly and are broken down by April/May into a black, crumbly soil amendment known as compost.
 The material is then screened in a large screener, and bulky materials including large sticks, twigs, etc., are removed and a finer, finished compost is produced.

 Q. What are the benefits of compost?